pkviet/JUCE/README.md

 ![alt text](https://d30pueezughrda.cloudfront.net/juce/JUCE_banner.png "JUCE")

+NOTE: this fork of JUCE integrates the openAsio SDK which enables asio support with GPL v2+ compatibility.

 JUCE is an open-source cross-platform C++ application framework used for rapidly developing high quality desktop and mobile applications, including VST, AU (and AUv3), RTAS and AAX audio plug-ins.
 JUCE can be easily integrated with existing projects or can